EDUTIEK/LongEssayAssessment/README.md

  composer install --no-dev
 ````

-Please clear your browser cache after an update before you start the writing and ccorrection screens.
+Please clear your browser cache after an update before you start the writing and correction screens.

 ## Branches and Versions